gerardrbentley/streamlit-tuner/README.md

 *BONUS:* use `docker-compose exec streamlit-app bash` after you have run `up` to get a shell in your streamlit app.
 Ex: to `pip list` dependency versions

+## Extras

+Exploring Spotify's Pedalboard library in `upload_to_pedalboard.py` and `pedalboard_app.py`.

+Can't get webrtc working with it, but upload working fine.

+PitchShift throwing av error on output...